 The Foundation has also been able to obtain significant outside grants for the Books, Baskets and Breakfast project, the Weatherbug weather station, the Grove Restoration Project and the Glass Arts Program.

 The Foundation regularly seeks out opportunities to enrich educational opportunities in the Springfield-Holland community.
 Music Samplers, community concerts which often feature school district talent, occur in the spring and fall.
-The annual Laws of Life contest offers students cash awards for essays which explore the principles that guide their lives – challenging each to write about what they think, feel, and value.
+Support of the annual Laws of Life Essay Contest provides cash awards for students who construct essays which explore the principles that guide their lives – challenging each to write about what they think, feel, and value.

 These programs are possible because the Foundation receives generous contributions from local residents and businesses, staff and alumni, parents and even grandparents.
 Board members also actively seek out and cultivate partnerships that connect teachers and students to in-kind donations and other resources.

-This year the Foundation provided over $40,000 in funding for new district technology.
+This year the Foundation raised over $40,000 in funding for new district technology.